blockbridge/blockbridge-kb/guide/openstack/index.md

 this order:

 1. Install the driver.
-2. Configure and your Blockbridge installation to permit the driver to connect.
+2. Configure your Blockbridge installation to permit the driver to connect.
 3. Configure the Blockbridge volume type in OpenStack.

 Some of these topics have more information available by selecting the